-Nardeen Elias : Core-Existence
+Nardeen Elias : Core Existence

-The concept of coexistence, which is sometimes used to embellish the situation in the country, remains in the headlines and does not take part in the daily lives of the residents.
-The education system is separated and different from one nation and one religion to another, the residential areas are also sometimes separated even in mixed cities, and in most cases the languages also do not mix and the second language is not used especially during childhood until adulthood.
-These are only some of the reasons that cause distance which affects the understanding of the other, many of us are not exposed to the other side at all and receive most of the information by the media.
+The concept of coexistence, which is sometimes used to embellish the situation in the country, remains in the headlines and does not reflect the daily lives of the residents.
+The education system is separated and differs from one nation and one religion to another.
+The residential areas are also sometimes separated, even in mixed cities.
+In most cases, the languages also do not mix, and a second language is not used, especially during childhood and up until adulthood.
+These are only some of the factors that cause a distance that limits one’s understanding of others.
+Many of us are not exposed to different cultures and communities at all and receive most of our information from the media.

-Many advantages lie in the need to realize coexistence, exposing each of the parties to the different language and culture from a young age encourages a different life experience and can reduce the existing complexity.
-The berm between the village of Jesir Al-Zarqa and the city of Caesarea was chosen as a case study for a physical mental barrier which, when viewed from a different angle, can become a critical experiential space.
+Many advantages are realized by coexistence, however.
+For example, exposing people to different languages and cultures from a young age encourages a different life experience and can reduce social tensions.
+The berm between the village of Jesir Al-Zarqa and the city of Caesarea was chosen as a case study for a physical and mental barrier between communities, which when viewed from a different angle, can become a critical experiential space.

 Noga Zajfman: PNEU-MATH-TICS

-There are many examples of interesting combinations of science and art with mutual contributions.
-In the past years, a flurry of research focused on the impact of exact sciences and technology on architecture.
+Numerous examples of interesting combinations of science and art has resulted in contributions to both fields.
+In the past few years, a flurry of research has focused on the impact of exact sciences and technology on architecture.

-This project focuses on the process of basic research, which dives into different scientific fields out of curiosity for discoveries.
+This project focuses on the process of basic research, which dives into different scientific fields for the sake of discovery.
 What started as an interest in non-Euclidean geometries expanded into the world of pneumatic structures and continued into a technological integration of the field of exact sciences into the world of architecture.

-Unlike many projects, the beginning of the process did not start by finding a solution to an architectural problem but rather a problem that would fit the advantages of non-Euclidian geometries as expressed in inflatable structures.
+Unlike many projects, the beginning of the process did not start as an effort to find a solution to an architectural problem but rather a problem that would fit the advantages of non-Euclidian geometries as expressed in inflatable structures.

-The result is a technology that allows for quick, simple, and efficient production of pneumatic structures that produce architectural elements in the urban space.
+The result is a technology that allows for the quick, simple, and efficient production of pneumatic structures to produce architectural elements in the urban space.

-As part of the research, experiments at a reduced scale have been carried out to prove that the technology is viable.
+As part of the research, reduced-scale experiments have been carried out to prove that the technology is viable.

-The resulting technology allows creating and locating of temporary buildings with rich geometries in cities to host various events while minimizing damage to the land and the environment.
+The resulting technology allows for the creation and placement of temporary buildings with rich geometries in cities to host events while minimizing damage to the land and the environment.

-Nuha Kawar : Practice Makes Culture / The Case of Kafr Biri’m
+Nuha Kawar : Practice Makes Culture: The Case of Kafr Biri’m

-The third generation of the uprooted community of Kafr Biri’m realizes their grandfathers’ hope by regularly returning to the village.
-The ascendance towards a collective culture, follows a mental imagining of a memory they inherited, beholding the remaining facades and the history they mirror.
+The third generation of the uprooted community of Kafr Biri’m is realizing their grandfathers’ hopes by regularly returning to the village.
+Their progress toward a collective culture involves a process of mentally connecting the memories passed down from prior generations as they behold the village’s remaining facades and imagine the history they represent.
 Feeling the ground with their footsteps, they lead their pilgrimage to the top of the hill, where the church stands.

-The young Birimites resort to their acquired cultures in order to celebrate their tradition.
-The project seeks to offer an accessible steady ground that hosts the community’s cultural practice, while creating new roofed spaces for the lively functioning network of evolving programs.
-Based on a structure of careful conservation, it marks an important moment, preserving the tangible and preventing additional regression, while preparing the remains to be a key stone for generations to come.
+The young Birimites resort to their acquired cultures in order to celebrate their traditions.
+The project seeks to offer an accessible, stable ground to host the community’s cultural practice, while creating new roofed spaces for evolving programs.
+Based on a structure of careful conservation, it preserves the tangible and prevents additional regression, while preparing the remains to be a key stone for generations to come.

 Siran Ordekian